zaherarman/gradient-descent-solver/README.md

 # Gradient Descent Optimizer

 This repository is designed to help users understand and implement gradient-based optimization algorithms for unconstrained optimization problems.
 By combining practical implementations with an intuitive visualizer, the project aims to be a comprehensive educational tool for exploring optimization concepts.
-The project supports a variety of optimization algorithms and test functions, enabling a hands-on learning experience.

 ## Project Organization